cfss-fa20/hw01/README.md

     + I am a teacher's assistant for a 3rd grade math class at a local Chicago Public School.
     + I help run a Model UN conference for high school students to teach them debate skills.
-  This year we are simulating the woman's suffrage movement and as an **avid** feminist I can not wait to see how the kids tackle this challenge.
+  This year we are simulating the woman's suffrage movement and as an **avid** feminist I cannot wait to see how the kids tackle this challenge.
     + I am a project leader for UChicago's student-run think tank, the Paul Douglas Institute.
 3. I can not drink coffee because I find the taste horrible.
 Instead I have a